matrixorigin/neolink.ai-docs/docs/ConfigureEnvironment/image.md

 ### Save Image

-In the compute instance list, select **Save Image** on the right side of the instance details.
+In the compute instance list, select **Save-to-image** on the right side of the instance details.
 This will save the instance environment as a private image, including all files on the system disk.
 Note that data disks will not be saved.

 **NOTE**: Only running instances can be saved as images.